Clay Pot Patterns - Bowls

 On the other hand, a tall, narrow rice bowl is going to be viewed mostly from the outside.

-For 500 photos of inspiring bowl design remember to check out 500 Bowls: Contemporary Explorations of a Timeless Design
+For 500 photos of inspiring bowl design, check out 500 Bowls: Contemporary Explorations of a Timeless Design

 Thanks for reading, and Happy Potting.